C-65

 Appointment of Independent Investigator

-The employer and the responding party jointly agree on a qualified independent investigator.
+The employer and responding party jointly agree on a qualified independent investigator.
 Roots Investigation Services is appointed as the neutral third party.

 Our Engagement Begins